 1Token’s institutional clients spread across all verticals of crypto-finance, including buy-side institutions in asset management, fund / FoF / MoM, foundation / exchange treasury, fund admin, audit etc., and sell-side institutions in lending, margin trading, prime brokerage, retail brokerage, spot OTC, derivative OTC etc.

-For each specific business vertical, 1Token provides an end-to-end solution that supports front-to-back office technology in sales & trading, OEMS, portfolio and risk management, pricing / product structuring, accounting, clearing & settlement, etc., and multi-department usage for sales / trading / risk / operation / finance teams all at once.
+For each specific business vertical, 1Token provides an end-to-end solution that supports front-to-back office technology in sales & trading, OEMS, Crypto PMS, Crypto RMS, pricing / product structuring, accounting, clearing & settlement, etc., and multi-department usage for sales / trading / risk / operation / finance teams all at once.

 Today, 1Token serves 40+ large global institutions, with top profiles like Algorand Foundation, Amber Group, Animoca Brands, FBG Capital, Matrixport, Metalpha, Pintu, Zipmex, and 4 of the Top 7 CMC exchanges etc., which in total exceed $20+ bn asset managed.